JuliaDataScience/JuliaDataScience/contents/dataframesmeta_transform.md

 and the `:grade_100` column is created as a new column and added to the right of our `DataFrame`.

 DFM macros also support `begin ... end` statements.
-For example, suppose you are creating two columns in a `@transform` macro:
+For example, suppose that you are creating two columns in a `@transform` macro:

 ```jl
 sco("""